ingnasc/challengesAlura/README.md

 * Communicate with the user
 * Make a dynamic program with variables
 * Create my own features
-* Practice solving everyday problems
+* Practice solving daily problems
 * Execute different codes depending on the condition
 * Repeat tasks
 * Interact in a more complex and different way with the user